 School cluster committee funding

-Community-based organisations working in partnership with RREAP schools to provide extra-curricular programs to school students are to contact your local school for SCC information.
+Community-based organisations working in partnership with RREAP schools to provide extra-curricular programs to school students can contact their local school for SCC information.